Marco Asensio: Personal life

 Asensio's father, Gilberto (a Basque who spent his childhood in Essen, Germany), was also a footballer.
 Also an attacking midfielder, he represented Barakaldo CF as a youth; Marco's elder brother Igor played for Platges de Calvià, as a defender.

 Asensio's goal celebration in the 2017 Champions League final was dedicated to his family: "I told them that if I scored then I'd run to where they were.
 I knew where they were and that is what I did."

+Asensio married his long-time girlfriend Sandra Garal on 10 July 2023.

+In June 2024, Asensio and Garal announced on their respective social media confirming a mutual agreement to divorce.

+Asensio holds dual Spanish–Dutch citizenship and is multilingual, being a native speaker of both Spanish and Dutch while also speaking fluent German, English and Catalan.